Posted on

 How you manage project communication is one of, if not the most important aspects of project management.
 Poor communication has been cited as the biggest problem impacting projects.
 A great deal of a project manager’s time is spent communicating with management, the team, the customer, and other stakeholders.
 Proper project management requires a process to define, plan, manage, and control communication which makes it a top skill needed by everyone on projects.

 The project manager is key in establishing and maintaining an environment that allows the project team to communicate, according the PMBOK Guide, Seventh Edition, Project managers set the tone for success by modeling behaviors such as transparency, respect, and positive disclosure and following a process to manage communications on their projects.
-Following are 5 strategies you can use today to manage your project communications. management
+Following are 5 strategies you can use today to manage your project communications. management.

 Strategies to Manage Project Communication